LIBERAL STUDIES 130: INTRODUCTION TO WORLD RELIGION

 Browse extensively inOf God And Abraham Discussion Topic.

-Bruce Feiler, "Children Of Abraham," On Being, APR, February 8, 2007.
-To listen to the broadcast click on the Radio Show/Podcast link in the upper left margin and then click on the play icon in the pop-up window.
+Bruce Feiler, "Children Of Abraham," On Being, APR, April 4, 2003.
+To listen to the broadcast click on the Play Episode or Download Episode icons in the right margin.

 Browse extensively in Entering Sacred Space -- Jerusalem Discussion Topic.

 a) Video: "A History of God" (100 mins.)

 a) Discussion:Book Of Genesis

 b) [If Time] Finish Video: "A History of God"

 Monday, September 25